denten-books/plain-text/sample.md

 entirely break out of the hermeneutic circle.
 Form leads from sense as perception to sense as meaning making.
-Formalist poetics, as I will show in this section, mirror the ambiguity of form in expanding the literary research program at once toward the outward material shape and into the inward universal ideal.
-Finally, as perhaps yet another gesture towards radical surface reading, I plan to examine the material structure of contemporary document at the level of physical magnetic storage medium.
+Formalist poetics, as I will show in this section, mirror the ambiguity of form in expanding the literary research program at once toward the exterior concrete shape and into the inward universal ideal.
+Finally, as perhaps yet another gesture towards radical surface reading, I plan to examine the material structure of contemporary document at the level of storage media.

 But first, to form.
 In an earlier counterinsurgency against reading for content, at the turn of the 20th century, Russian and Italian formalists strove